 Rendition is a site specific installation of thematic art.

 I curate my interactive installations, mixed media sculpture, film and visual fine art to suit chosen spaces which have connected meaning or significance.
+Many pieces were originally family objects.
+New pieces are created for each site.

-Individual pieces may appear in group or community galleries or shows on connected themes.
-Many pieces were originally family objects and/or have a history of being created for protests I have organised and participated in.
+Individual pieces may appear in community galleries or shows on connected themes.

 The Washing Line Protest

 In 2014 I created my first washing line protest outside the Irish embassy in London for our Tuam vigil.
 These simple visual protests remember women who were forced to work in laundries and institutions, and that their babies were stolen. ‘‘Our beautiful babies are not dirty laundry.’’
+This piece is scalable and site specific in terms of placing, fixtures and fittings and the embroidered messages or names on the babygrows.

 THE 1950’s TV CABINET